 Where is Belgium?

-What’s the FCO travel advice on travelling to Bahrain?
+What’s the FCO travel advice on travelling to Belgium?

 Almost 2 million UK nationals travel to and from Belgium each year without any trouble, but although you might not think it, you should be on your guard against crime and terrorism.